Contact Us

 DLI: Daily Light Integral (mol/m²/d)

-The daily light integral (DLI) combines light intensity (PPFD) with the lighting duration (photoperiod) over a 24 hour window and is measured in the unit of mol/m²/d (i.e. light per area per day).
+The daily light integral (DLI) describes how much photosynthetically usable light (PAR) your plant receives over the entire day, given the light remains at the same intensity for the time configured.
+It combines light intensity (PPFD) with the lighting duration (photoperiod) and is measured in mol/m²/d (i.e. light intensity per area per day).
 To learn more, we recommend our detailed article.

 ePAR: Extended Photosynthetically Active Radiation